JiscSD/web-accessibility-101/3-aria/aria.md

 For this reason, while emulated/automated testing is beneficial at a development level, it's important to test ARIA with actual assistive technology before release.

-**Useful resource:** [a11support.io](https://a11ysupport.io/) allows you to search by ARIA attribute or HTML element and see support across different assistive technologies and browsers.

 ---

-## Some useful attributes
+# Examples

 Below are a few commonly used attributes and what they achieve.
 You can view a more comprehensive list [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques).

 ### [button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role)

 > The button role is for clickable elements that trigger a response when activated by the user.
 Adding `role="button"` tells the screen reader the element is a button, but provides no button functionality.
+Use
+> `<button>`
+> or
-Use `<button>` or `<input>` with `type="button"` instead.
+> `<input>` with `type="button"` instead.

 ```
 <div tabindex="0" role="button" aria-pressed="false">Send message</div>
 ```

 ### [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)

 > The `aria-label` attribute is used to define a string that labels the current element.
 Use it in cases where a text label is not visible on the screen.
-If there is visible text labeling the element, use `aria-labelledby` instead.
+If there is visible text labelling the element, use `aria-labelledby` instead.

 ```
 <button aria-label="Close" onclick="myDialog.close()">X</button>
 ```

 ### [aria-labelledby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute)

-> The `aria-labelledby` attribute establishes relationships between objects and their label(s), and its value should be one or more element IDs, which refer to elements that have the text needed for labeling.
+> The `aria-labelledby` attribute establishes relationships between objects and their label(s), and its value should be one or more element IDs, which refer to elements that have the text needed for labelling.

 ```
 <div role="dialog" aria-labelledby="dialogheader">
     <h2 id="dialogheader">Choose a File</h2>